 I received my Masters in History with a Graduate Certificate in Public History in 2017.
 While at UMass, I completed fields of study in public history with an emphasis on writing beyond the academy, modern European history, and history of the book.
 Those interests melded into my article-length paper entitled “‘Unhistoric Acts: American Women Reading George Eliot in the Progressive Era,” which won the Caldwell Writing Prize.
 During the summer of 2016, I received a Hyde Fellowship and completed two internships focused on publishing and writing history at University of Massachusetts Press and Belt Magazine.
 My passion for communicating history shaped my studies, practice, and teaching style; I was honored to receive the Ermonian Award for Excellence in Graduate Teaching in 2017.
 I am currently a freelance history writer, and I enjoy writing on the role public history plays in our everyday lives, from museums and historic sites to historical memory and memorial, as well as the intersections between history and works of fiction and historical fiction.
 My work has appeared in Belt Magazine, Smithsonian.com, The Week, and Electric Literature.

-I was first introduced to the idea of public history in an undergraduate course offered by professor CHEN Xin in Zhejiang University.
-Having heard of this concept, I was immediately intrigued by its focus on sharing authority.
-Interested in learning more about public history, I worked as a volunteer for the first Public History Faculty Training in China in the summer of 2014, where I was lucky enough to meet and talk to professor David Glassberg and alumni Richard Anderson of the UMass Amherst public history program.
+I was first introduced to the idea of public history in an undergraduate course offered by professor CHEN Xin at Zhejiang University.
+Upon learning this concept, I was immediately intrigued by its focus on sharing authority.
+Interested in learning more about public history, I worked as a volunteer for the first Public History Faculty Training in China in the summer of 2014, where I met and talk to professor David Glassberg and Richard Anderson, an alumni of the public history program.

 After I got admitted to the history MA/public history program at UMass Amherst, I focused on studying Modern Chinese history and exploring theories and practice of historic preservation.
 I took several courses with the Landscape Architecture and Regional Planning department and the Architecture Department, which better prepared me in terms of preservation theories.
-The faculty members and alumni of the program offered great assistance in terms of reaching out and finding internships.
-During my time at UMass Amherst, I took several different internships, working with a range or organizations from Historic Northampton to the New York Preservation Archive Project and the Lower East Side Preservation Initiative.
-When I worked for City Lore in New York City, I studied places that matter to Chinese communities in Manhattan’s Chinatown, which have been largely ignored by preservationists.
-While an MA student I decided to pursue my studies at the PhD level, and after leaving UMass Amherst accepted admission at Columbia University.
+The faculty members and alumni of the program also offered great assistance in terms of reaching out and finding internships.

 I completed my BA at Wisconsin Lutheran College, a small liberal arts college (approximately 1000 students when I attended) in Milwaukee, Wisconsin.
 While I received a good foundation in writing and research, I did not get the sense that material culture was “real history.”
 It was not until my second semester in the public history program at the University of Massachusetts, Amherst that I came to realize that I could research objects and the broader concept of material culture academically.